bcuadraa/arduino_projects/README.md

 ###### As part of my training at the Center for Neural Science at New York University, I have been following the instructions from the Arduino Starter Kit (linked in the "helpful links" section) to create very fun projects!
 Arduino makes it very easy to program microcontrollers, which are essentially tiny computers.
 First, the Arduino board reads inputs such as light on a sensor or the pressing of a switch.
 Then it turns it into an output, such as activating a motor.
 Each of the projects I have been working on can be found in their separate section below.
 I highlighted what is necessary for the Arduino board circuitry to work, the code uploaded to generate the function, and the personal lessons that I have learned (if any) from each project along the way!

 #### Disclaimer:

+###### All the instructions I provide for the projects are obtained from the book included in the Starter Kit (linked in the helpful links section below.)

 ###### In the sections labeled "code," I mainly explain and go over the parts that I think are important to highlight.
 If you want a more detailed explanation of each part of the code, please check the corresponding project's comments.

 #### Project 1: "Get to Know Your Tools"